RacimoLab/JupyterNotebook_in_Willerslev_servers/README.md

 ### 2.3. ssh termination

 Sometimes, when the ssh doesn't receive orders, it automatically closes down.
 This kills the ssh tunnel.
-To prevent that, I first run `screen` so that even when my session is killed, the process goes on and it does not stop my jupyter notebook while working.
+To prevent that, I first run `tmux` or `screen` so that even when my session is killed, the process goes on and it does not stop my jupyter notebook while working.

 Let me know if you find more problems while using these to run jupyter notebook that are not reported here and if you have improvements and suggestions!

 <a name="script"></a>
 ## 3. Automating script

-I wrote the [kuju.sh](kuju.sh) (yes... not feeling creative to give it a better name :) ) bash script which automates all 4 steps expained in **Step by step pipeline**.
-At the begining of the script, you will find variables which will need to be manually configured (e.g. `ku_us` variable is your KU username or the port numbers `p1`, `p2`, `p3`).
+I wrote the [kuju.sh](kuju.sh) (yes... not feeling creative to give it a better name :) ) bash script which automates all 4 steps expained in **1.
+Step by step pipeline**.
+At the begining of the script, you will find variables which will need to be manually configured (e.g. `ku_us` variable is your KU username, the environment name `envname` or the port numbers `p1`, `p2`, `p3`).
 After that, the only manual work left is to figure out which computing node you want to run jupyter notebook on (e.g., "biceps-snm").
 Once you've decided for one you can run the following command:

 ```bash
 bash kuju.sh biceps-snm